Redocly/redocly-cli/docs/commands/bundle.md

 ...
 ```

-Please note that the problems are displayed in the following format: `file:line:column`.
+Note: Any errors are displayed in the following format: `file:line:column`.
 For example, `petstore-with-errors.yaml:16:3`.

 Depending on the terminal emulator you use, it may be possible to directly click this indicator to edit the file in place.